 Private Banking.
-In August 2017, following extensive research and planning, the Bank successfully launched its private banking initiative, which now has approximately 360 clients.
+In August 2017, following extensive research and planning, the Bank successfully launched its private banking initiative.
 This concierge-level service integrates and leverages all four of the Company's core businesses - deposits, loans, asset management (through our investment adviser subsidiary HVIA) and trust and estate services - to provide dedicated, personalized attention to clients with larger, more complex banking needs who engage in significant business with us.

-Trust Services & Wealth Management.
-Through the trust department of the Bank, we offer traditional trust and administration services to local clients and have a niche focus on Special Needs Trust and Guardianship services.
+Trust & Wealth Management.
+Through the trust department of the Bank, we offer traditional trust and administration services to local clients and have a niche focus on Special Needs Trust and Guardianship service.
 Founded as "Orange County Trust and Safe Deposit Company" in 1892, trust services held a prominent role among our early business lines.
-Our business has evolved over the years as demonstrated by our name change to Orange Bank & Trust Company in 2016, but trust services remain a vital and vibrant part of our business today.
+This has evolved in intervening years, most explicitly in a name change to Orange Bank & Trust Company in 2016, and trust services remain a vital and vibrant part of our business today.
 As a measure of our ongoing commitment to trust services, we hired dedicated personnel with expertise in the unique requirements of the Special Needs Trust sub-sector for oversight of the division several years ago.
 This has resulted in meaningful revenue growth and profitability.

 We offer asset management, financial planning and wealth management services through our wholly owned subsidiary, HVIA, an SEC registered investment advisor, which we acquired in November 2012.
-HVIA manages investments for institutional and high net-worth individuals, which includes endowments, pension plans and not for profits, as well as sub-advisory investments.
-HVIA is in the process of expanding its product capabilities and expanding third-party product distribution.
+HVIA manages investments for institutional and high-net-worth individuals, which includes endowments, pension plans and not for profits, as well as sub-advisory investments.
+HVIA is in the process of expanding its product capabilities and expanding third party product distribution.

-We recently launched the Orange Wealth Management initiative, which includes services offered by HVIA, our private bank and trust department in a coordinated strategy for growth.
-We believe that there may be significant cross-selling opportunities with our high net-worth and business clients through this new platform.
+We recently launched the Orange Wealth Management initiative, which combines services offered by HVIA, our private bank and trust department in a coordinated strategy for growth.
+We anticipate that as more clients adopt the Orange Wealth Solutions service it will provide our clients with a more comprehensive picture of their financial health and strategies for long term growth and security.
+We believe that there may be significant cross-selling opportunities with our high-net-worth and business clients through this new platform.